5 Of 250

 5. Finance and Investment:

 In the financial world, a 2% return on investment (ROI) might be considered modest or even insufficient, while a 2% loss could be alarming depending on the size of the investment.
-This underscores the importance of understanding the context and the overall magnitude of the numbers involved.
+Which means this underscores the importance of understanding the context and the overall magnitude of the numbers involved.
 Risk assessment and portfolio diversification are essential strategies in managing investment risks.

 Beyond the Numbers: The Importance of Context and Interpretation